mulesoft-labs/exchange-documentation-samples/template-with-mutable-data/README.md

 This project demonstrates how to publish a simple Template to Exchange and modify the asset's mutable data while processing the asset.
 Mutable data includes `categories`, `custom fields`, `tags`, and `documentation`.
 The output is a new asset created with the information used to describe the data in the same request.

+The file `main/resources/exchange-docs/icon.png` will be used as the asset's icon in Exchange.
+The icon file must be named `icon` and the supported file formats are: png, jpeg, gif, bmp, svg

+The icon will only be uploaded only for the first created version of the asset.
+The icon file will be ignored on subsequent version uploads.
+The icon can be modified through the Exchange UI.

 ## Publish to Exchange

 1. Configure these credentials in your `~/.m2/settings.xml`: